shahern004/CRUSTy-Core/Documentation/CRUSTY-Core_System_Design.md

 - Project structure, build system, and interface definitions are in place
 - FFI boundary between C++ and Rust is defined and functional
 - CMake build system with Corrosion integration is working
-- Basic Qt application shell is implemented

 **Objectives:**
 - Fork the CRUSTy repository and establish the new project structure
 - Define the interface between C++ and Rust components
 - Set up the dual-target build system for PC and embedded deployments
-- Set up the basic Qt application framework

 **Key Deliverables:**
 - Project repository with initial structure and build system
 - Interface definitions for cross-language communication
 - Build configuration for both PC and STM32H5 targets
-- Basic Qt application shell with placeholder UI

 **Technical Approach:**
-The FFI boundary will be carefully designed to ensure type safety and memory safety across language boundaries.
-The interface will include functions for data encryption/decryption, password hashing, and key derivation.
-A C++ wrapper class will provide a clean, object-oriented interface to the Rust input handling functions.
-The build system will support conditional compilation for both PC and embedded targets.
+The FFI boundary has been carefully designed to ensure type safety and memory safety across language boundaries.
+The interface includes functions for data encryption/decryption, password hashing, and key derivation.
+A C++ wrapper class provides a clean, object-oriented interface to the Rust input handling functions.
+The build system supports conditional compilation for both PC and embedded targets.

-#### Phase 2A: Complete Basic UI Implementation
+#### Phase 2A: Command-Line Interface Implementation

-**Current Status:** ⚠️ PARTIALLY COMPLETED
+**Current Status:** 🔄 IN PROGRESS
-- Basic encryption/decryption UI is implemented
-- File operations are implemented but file browser functionality is incomplete
+- Basic file operations are implemented
-- Many UI features show "not yet implemented" messages
-- Qt DLL dependency issue exists
+- Command-line argument parsing needs to be implemented
+- Progress reporting and error handling need improvement

 **Objectives:**
-- Complete the file browser functionality
+- Implement command-line argument parsing
+- Create a consistent command structure
 - Implement batch processing for multiple files
-- Implement settings dialog
+- Add progress reporting to standard output
-- Implement key management
+- Implement key management commands
-- Resolve Qt DLL dependency issue
-- Remove unnecessary UI elements

 **Key Deliverables:**
-- Fully functional file browser with proper directory navigation
+- Fully functional command-line interface
 - Batch processing for encrypting/decrypting multiple files
-- Settings dialog for configuring application preferences
+- Progress reporting with percentage and estimated time
-- Key management interface for generating, saving, and loading encryption keys
+- Key management functionality for generating, saving, and loading encryption keys
-- Deployment configuration to handle Qt DLL dependencies
-- Clean UI without unnecessary elements
+- Comprehensive help system with examples

 **Technical Approach:**
-The file browser will be enhanced to support proper directory navigation and file selection.
-Batch processing will be implemented to handle multiple files with a single operation.
-The settings dialog will allow users to configure application preferences such as default directories and UI options.
+The command-line interface will use a modern argument parsing library to handle command-line options.
+The interface will follow a consistent command structure with subcommands for different operations.
+Batch processing will be implemented to handle multiple files with a single command.
+Progress reporting will provide real-time updates to standard output.
 Key management will provide functionality for generating, saving, and loading encryption keys.
-A post-build step will be added to the CMake configuration to copy required Qt DLLs to the build directory.
-Unnecessary UI elements will be removed to simplify the interface.

 #### Phase 2B: Implement Enhanced Security Features

 **Current Status:** ⚠️ PARTIALLY IMPLEMENTED
 - Basic security features are implemented
-- Password strength meter is implemented but could be enhanced
+- Password strength validation needs enhancement
 - Key management is not implemented

 **Objectives:**
 - Enhance password strength requirements
 - Implement secure key storage
 - Add encryption metadata and verification
+- Implement NSA secure coding practices

 **Key Deliverables:**
-- Enhanced password strength validation and feedback
+- Enhanced password strength validation
 - Secure key storage with proper encryption
 - File metadata for verification and integrity checking
+- Comprehensive implementation of NSA secure coding practices

 **Technical Approach:**
-Password strength requirements will be enhanced with better validation and feedback.
+Password strength requirements will be enhanced with better validation.
 Secure key storage will use proper encryption for storing keys on disk.
 Encryption metadata will be added to encrypted files to support verification and integrity checking.
+NSA secure coding practices will be implemented throughout the codebase, including memory safety, input validation, error handling, compiler hardening, and secure logging.

 #### Phase 3: Dual-Target Implementation

 **Current Status:** ❌ NOT STARTED
-- Embedded target functionality is defined in the UI but not implemented
+- Embedded target functionality is defined but not implemented
 - Communication protocol between PC and embedded device is not implemented
 - Hardware acceleration for cryptographic operations is not implemented